Unconscionability: Overview

 Unconscionability is determined by examining the circumstances of the parties when the contract was made, such as their bargaining power, age, and mental capacity.
 Other issues might include lack of choice, superior knowledge, and other obligations or circumstances surrounding the bargaining process.
 Unconscionable conduct is also found in acts of fraud and deceit, where the deliberate misrepresentation of fact deprives someone of a valuable possession.
 When a party takes unconscionable advantage of another, the action may be treated as criminal fraud or the civil action of deceit.

 For a contract to be unconscionable, it must have been unconscionable at the time it was made; later circumstances that make the contract extremely one-sided are irrelevant.
 Criteria for determining unconscionability vary between jurisdictions and the question of whether a contract is unconscionable is regarded as a question of law rather than a question of fact; meaning that, in jurisdictions where juries are employed in civil cases, it is the judge and not the jurors who decide whether to apply the doctrine.
-Upon finding unconscionability, a court has significant of flexibility on how it remedies the situation.
+Upon finding unconscionability, a court has significant flexibility on how it remedies the situation.
 It may refuse to enforce the contract against the party unfairly treated on the theory that they were misled, lacked information, or signed under duress or misunderstanding; it may refuse to enforce the offending clause, or take other measures it deems necessary to have a fair outcome and damages are usually not awarded.
-For instance; in Uber v Heller, a case in which the doctrine was invoked to set aside a boilerplate arbitration clause, the doctrine was used to permit Ontarian courts to hear a class action lawsuit brought by Canadian Uber drivers that would otherwise have been precluded by the clause if it were enforced.
+For instance, in Uber Technologies Inc v Heller (2020) the Supreme Court of Canada found an arbitration clause requiring gig workers in Ontario to litigate before the Dutch International Chamber of Commerce was unconscionable and so void.

 Procedural unconscionability is seen as the disadvantage suffered by a weaker party in negotiations, whereas substantive unconscionability refers to the unfairness of terms or outcomes.
 Most often the former will lead to the latter, but not always.
 The existence of the procedural unconscionability without substantive unconscionability may be sufficient to set aside a contract, but the latter, by itself, may not.
 As with issues of consideration, the court's role is not to determine whether someone has made a good or bad bargain, but merely whether that party had the opportunity to properly judge what was best in their own interests.

 There are several typical examples in which unconscionability are most frequently found: